Difficulty: Medium, Asked-in: Microsoft, Google, Amazon, Yahoo, Samsung

 }

-We are traversing array once and performing constant time hash table operations on each iteration.
-Therefore, time complexity = n*O(1) = O(n).
-Space complexity = O(n) for storing elements in hash table.
+We are traversing the array once and performing constant time hash table operations on each iteration.
+So, time complexity = n*O(1) = O(n).
+Space complexity = O(n) for storing elements in the hash table.

-Assume that each element is a 32-bit integer.
-As given in the problem, we also know that there is a majority element in the array.
-Now for all numbers, we count the frequency of set bits i.e. count the frequency of 1's at each bit position in the bitwise representation (It's like polling for each bit position).
+As given in the problem, we know that there is a majority element in the array.
+Can we use mathematical insights from the binary representation of the numbers to find the majority element?
+Let's think.
+Suppose each element is a 32-bit integer.
+Now, for all numbers, we count the frequency of set bits (1's) at each bit position in the bitwise representation (It's like polling for each bit position).

 6 -> 0 1 1 0